 How do you nurture intrinsic motivation in youth?
 This is the very question that was used as the basis for development of Positive Action.
 The philosophy, structure and lessons are designed to achieve internalization of the why?
 Why should I eat well?
 Why should I read more books?
 The answer is, of course, complex at first glance but upon reflection, it is also elegantly simple.

-The TAF circle is a personal construct that describes our inner thought processes.
+The Thoughts - Actions - Feelings Circle is a personal construct that describes our inner thought processes.
 Its conditioning operates on an individual level, but humans live and grow within communities and society at large.
 For youth, understanding this complexity takes time, as their perceptions are still forming.
 For adults, reality is shaped by our upbringing, education, and experiences, which influence how we perceive and interact with the world.

-Increased amount and quality of social and emotional development intervention strategies and materials used by teachers, administrators, other school staff and caregivers/families.
+Increased amount and quality of emotional and social development intervention strategies and materials used by teachers, administrators, other school staff and caregivers/families.

 Positive Action follows a logical scaffolding that can be adapted based on the needs of the diverse populations.
 With a consistent six-unit design underpinning the entire K-12 curriculum, the unifying structure ensures thematic alignment across all grade levels, reinforcing key concepts as students progress.